Eastern Shore of Maryland: Geography

 The north–south section of the Mason–Dixon line forms the border between Maryland and Delaware.
 The border was originally marked every mile by a stone, and every five miles by a "crownstone".
 The line is not quite due north and south, but is as straight as survey methods of the 1760s could make it.
 It was surveyed as a compromise solution to a century-long wrangle over colonial territory between the Penn and Calvert families of England.
 If the Chesapeake Bay/Delaware Bay watershed divide had been taken as the borderline, the state of Delaware would be about half its current size.

 History

 Early history

-William Claiborne was granted land (part of the Colony of Virginia) in 1629 and named the land "Kent County".
+William Claiborne was granted land that was then part of the Colony of Virginia in 1629.
+He named it "Kent County".
 In 1631, he sailed north up the Chesapeake Bay from its south and west side to the area known today as Kent Island.
 There he made a fortified settlement that is considered to be the first English settlement within the Province of Maryland.
 Talbot County was formed in 1662.
 Cecil County was formed in 1674, by proclamation of the Governor, from eastern portions of Baltimore County and the northern portion of Kent County.
 Wicomico County was formed in 1867, as the 9th and last county, created from Somerset and Worcester counties.